IV Unfractionated Heparin (UFH)

 Monitoring

-• Check APTT ratio at 4 hours after starting.
-Adjust infusion rate according to APTT ratio (see table 2 below).
+• Check APTT ratio after 6 hours.
+Adjust infusion rate according to APTT ratio (see table 1 below).

 APTT ratio Unfractionated Heparin Infusion Rate Change